elunna/nerfhack-changelog/README.md

 ### Elbereth and Scare Monster
 * Conflict negates Elbereth and scare monster protection (Evil)
-* Engraving Elbereth no longer exercises wisdom (from NetHack Fourk).
+* Engraving Elbereth no longer exercises wisdom (Fourk).
 * You can't dust engrave whilst being held by a monster.
 * You can't dust engrave on bloody or grassy tiles.
 * You don't waste turns for aborted engrave attempts.